Pokémon Unite: Reception

 Pokémon Unite received "mixed or average" reviews, according to review aggregator Metacritic.
 IGN gave the game a 6/10, criticizing some microtransactions as enabling pay-to-win gameplay.
 The game's microtransactions have also been criticized for their price, specifically, one of the customizable options for one of the Pokémon, Alolan Ninetales, costing US$40.
 This would also happen again with a Halloween-exclusive skin for the Pokémon Lucario, as well as a Christmas-themed skin for Pikachu.
 In response to discussions about the game on social media amongst fans, The Pokémon Company—through the official Pokémon Unite Twitter account—promoted a survey for feedback from fans to improve the game.

 By 16 September 2021, the game had been downloaded over 9 million times on the Switch, with over 7.5 million mobile pre-registrations prior to the 22 September mobile release.
 By 1 October, research company Sensor Tower reported that Unite has been downloaded 30 million times for mobile devices, while The Pokémon Company confirmed that the game has been downloaded over 25 million times on all platforms by 4 October.
 On 6 December 2021, The Pokémon Company announced that the downloads figure had reached 50 million.
 It was further confirmed that the game passed the 70 million downloads mark in April 2022, and 80 million by August 2022.

 Awards

-Pokémon Unite won the award for Best Game of Google Play's Best of 2021, as well as being nominated for Best Mobile Game for the 2021 Game Awards.
-It also won "Mobile Game of the Year" at the 25th Annual D.I.C.E.
+Pokémon Unite won awards for "Best Game" at Google Play's Best of 2021, and "Mobile Game of the Year" at the 25th Annual D.I.C.E.
 Awards.
+The game also received a nomination for "Best Mobile Game" during the 2021 Game Awards.